QuantEcon/lecture-source-py/source/rst/arellano.rst

 Defaulting means declining to repay all of  its current obligations

-If the government defaults in the current period, then consumption equals the current output
+If the government defaults in the current period, then consumption equals current output

 But a sovereign default has two consequences: